Genrep-Software/style-guides/c++/cppguide.md

 `std::tuple`, and the language does not allow us to extend it to support them.

-You can use `std::hash` with the types that it supports \"out of the box\", but do not specialize it to support additional types.
+You can use `std::hash` with the types that it supports "out of the box", but do not specialize it to support additional types.
 If you need a hash table with a key type that `std::hash` does not support, consider using legacy hash containers (e.g., `hash_map`) for now; they use a different default hasher, which is unaffected by this prohibition.